The Culture & Architecture

 7:00 pm ~ Dinner at Mosca’s with Ian McNulty

-Arriving at Mosca's feels like stepping into a wood-paneled time capsule that smells like garlic and tradition—exactly as it has since 1946.
-This beloved institution serves the same Creole-Italian classics it always has: no trends, no reinventions, just authentic family-style dining that locals guard as their own secret.
-Here's where Ian's expertise truly shines: he'll order for our entire group, selecting from treasured dishes like Oysters Mosca, Chicken a la Grande, and Spaghetti Bordelaise—each with its own story that Ian will weave throughout our meal.
+Arriving at Mosca's feels like stepping into a wood-paneled time capsule that smells of garlic and tradition—exactly as it has since 1946.
+This beloved institution serves the same Creole-Italian classics it always has: no trends, no reinventions, just authentic family-style dining that locals keep as their own secret.
+Here's where Ian's expertise truly shines: he'll order for our entire group, selecting from treasured dishes like Oysters Mosca, Chicken a la Grande, and Spaghetti Bordelaise—each with its own story that Ian will share throughout our meal.
 His deep relationships with local restaurateurs and encyclopedic knowledge of New Orleans food traditions ensure you'll experience Mosca's not as tourists, but as welcomed insiders discovering why this unassuming roadhouse has remained a pilgrimage site for serious food lovers for nearly eight decades.

 10:00 pm ~ Live music at Chickie Wah Wah